mesonbuild/meson/docs/markdown/Reference-manual.md

 process.
 This function provides a way for projects (and subprojects) to report this information in a clear way.

-The first argument is a section name, the second argument is a dictionary.
+The content is a serie of key/value pairs grouped into sections.
+If the section argument is omitted, those key/value pairs are implicitly grouped into a section with no title. key/value pairs can optionally be grouped into a dictionary, but keep in mind that dictionaries does not guarantee ordering.
+`section_name` and `key` must be strings, `value` can only be lists, integers, booleans or strings.

-`summary()` can be called multiple times as long as the same dict key doesn't appear twice in the same section.
+`summary()` can be called multiple times as long as the same section_name/key pair doesn't appear twice.
 All sections will be collected and printed at the end of the configuration in the same order as they have been called.

-Dictionary values can only be lists, integers, booleans or strings.

 Example:
 ```meson